davidde/git/README.md

 you're using ...

 In this plugin, great care care is taken to make sure all aliases are the most intuitive they can possibly be.
+On top of that, quite a few extra functions are added.

 ## Installation